Azure/azure-sdk-for-java/sdk/cosmos/changelog/README.md

 ## Changelog

+### 3.3.3
+- ChangeFeedProcessor; added a "catch all" exception handler that keeps the loop which checks and acquires available leases alive until the user stops the change feed processor.

 ### 3.3.2
 - ChangeFeedProcessor; fixes and extra logging related to the creations of the lease documents.
 - Port consistency policy bug fix (see https://github.com/Azure/azure-cosmosdb-java/pull/196)